ritza-co/speakeasy-developer-docs/mcp/using-mcp/use-mcp-for-slack-to-social-media/index.md

 ## Test the integration

 Now let's test the complete automated workflow.
-Find a Slack thread with valuable content and add a 🚀 reaction to the parent message of that thread.
+Find a Slack thread with valuable content, add the bot to the channel by typing `/invite @your-bot-name`, then add a 🚀 reaction to the parent message of that thread.

 When adding the rocket emoji, Slack immediately sends an event to the `/events` endpoint.
 Monitor the activity in the ngrok terminal to see incoming requests from Slack's servers.